overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 1. client_name - The app's name.
 2. redirect_uris - An endpoint hosted on your server.
 More details [here](#create-redirect_uri-endpoint).
 3. logo_uri - URL of the app's logo.
-4. policy_uri - URL of the app's policy.
+4. policy_uri - URL of the app's privacy policy.
 5. tos_uri - URL of the app's "Terms of Service".

 Once the registration is completed, you will get your app's `client_id` and `client_secret`.